-Environmental: The most glaring environmental factor that can lead to the development of alcoholism is the simple fact that drinking alcohol is accepted in society and is even encouraged in many different cultures.
+Environmental: The most glaring environmental factor that can lead to the development of alcoholism is the simple fact that drinking alcohol is accepted in society and even encouraged in many different cultures.
 Alcohol is a legal substance that is widely available and, for adults in the U.S. who are over the age of 21, it can be purchased almost anywhere.
-This is in great contrast to other substances, such as cocaine and heroin, which are illegal and therefore more difficult to obtain.
+This is in great contrast to other substances such as cocaine and heroin, which are illegal and therefore more difficult to obtain.

 - Family history / genetic influences

 The signs and symptoms of alcohol abuse will vary based on things such as the extent to which a person is drinking, the length of time that they have been drinking, and their age.
 The following are examples of the various symptoms that someone abusing alcohol may exhibit: